 Finally, the last element of your editorial line: how will you manage the production of the content?

-So you need to know who is going to produce your content, in what quantity, and at what pace.
+So you need to know who will produce your content, quantity, and pace.
 You have several options:

 - Internalize your content production

 In all cases, you must plan a budget and create an editorial charter that includes all the guidelines to follow for coherent brand content.

 The objective of this step is to help you clearly define the topics your content will cover and have a production and distribution schedule.